 English and Maths

 We will be developing our English and Maths skills alongside all of our themes.
 To help children learn a test so that it becomes familiar to them we use text maps where drawings of what is happening are used instead of words (as seen in the photograph).
 Children will have lots of opportunities to write, read and perform.
 Some of the text types that we will be learning about are traditional stories, stories from around the world, poetry, letters, diaries and information texts.
 Children will be developing their reading and spelling skills in their daily Phonics sessions.

 For our maths we will be continuing to improve our ‘maths in our head’ and our ‘maths on paper’ skills.
-We will be learning about number, shape, measures and data handling through Singapore Maths.
+We will be learning about number, fractions, shape, measures and data handling through Singapore Maths.